dostavro/omf_sfa/Installation.md

     % nano user_cert.pkey
     paste

-Repeat this proccess for the am.pem certificate.
+Repeat this process for the am.pem certificate.
 Also copy the am certificate to trusted_roots folder.

 	% cp am.pem ~/.omf/trusted_roots